Doul00/ML_Notes/chapter1/classification.md

 ###### Maximum Margin Classifier

-When the data is linearly separable, the goal is to compute find the optimal hyperplane separating the data.
-To find the hyperplane with the biggest margin, we first select two hyperplanes with no data points between them and we maximise the distance between them.
+When the data is linearly separable, the goal is to compute the optimal hyperplane separating the data.
+To find the hyperplane with the biggest margin, we first select two hyperplanes with no data points in between and we maximise the distance between them.
 Those two hyperplanes are delimited by the data points lying on the margin.
 Those points are called the **support vectors. **In the following example, points A, B and C are the support vectors.
 This example shows us that the classification power of the SVM **depends a lot on the position of the support vectors**.
 This kind of SVM are called _Maximum Margin Classifiers_**.**

 ![](/assets/support_vectors.png)